Valuative stability of polarised varieties: Integral K-stability and valuative stability

 We next turn to the norms involved.
 It seems most convenient to use $\JNA^{\NA}$ and $j(F)$, though one could use any of the Lipschitz equivalent norms.

 \begin{lemma} We have \end{lemma}

 \begin{proof}

-By \cite[Lemma 7.7]{BHJ} we have which hence vanishes by Corollary \ref{cor:testconfig-invariants}.
-Thus which by Theorem \ref{thm:intersections} can be understood from the leading order term of the weight polynomial $b_0$, giving Since the leading order term of the weight polynomial satisfies by Equation \eqref{eqn:weightpoly} the equality $\lambda_{\min} = \tau(L)$ together with the equation for $f_{n+1}$ given by Propositon \ref{vol-1} provides as required. \end{proof}
+\cite[Lemma 7.7]{BHJ} gives which is one of the terms in interest in The remaining term can be understood through Theorem \ref{thm:intersections} from the leading order term of the weight polynomial $b_0$, giving Since the leading order term of the weight polynomial satisfies by Equation \eqref{eqn:weightpoly} the equality $\lambda_{\min} = \tau(L)$ together with the equation for $f_{n+1}$ given by Propositon \ref{vol-1} provides as required. \end{proof}